rjv6261/DCS_ATC2.0/README.md

 # DCS_ATC 2.0

 If you look at the attached file, that is my current work for .lua .
-There is more going on and I am simply including the main file so that others can see progress on it as we go.
+There is more work to do with it and I am simply including the main file so that others can see progress on it as we go.
 I have a solid idea of what I want to improve and add to DCS.

 ![Test](test1.png)